This is episode 124-Decline.

 Baptists supported the Revolution because they felt the cause of separation of church and state was at stake.
 They believed a British victory would bring a round of new political control and a tightening on the religious scene.

 Methodists were suspect because at the beginning of the war Wesley urged neutrality.
 Then colonial preachers came out in support of the Revolution.
 Although Quakers, Mennonites, and Moravians were pacifists, most of them were in sympathy with the Revolution and some joined the army.

 Loosed from English Methodism, in 1784 Methodists organized as the Methodist Episcopal Church, under the leadership of Francis Asbury.
 That same year, American Roman Catholics ended their affiliation with the British Bishop.
-In 1789 John Carroll became the first Roman Catholic bishop, with Baltimore as his see.
+In 1789, John Carroll became the first Roman Catholic bishop, with Baltimore as his See.
 The Baptists formed a General Committee in 1784.
 And the Presbyterians in Philadelphia drew up a constitution for their church at the same time as the national Constitution was being formed in 1787.

 The Revolutionary War proved to be hard on religious life in America.
 Because most local churches supported the Revolution, when the British took an area, they often poured out their wrath on houses of worship.
 Churches were destroyed when they were used as barracks, hospitals, and storehouses of munitions.
 Pastors and congregations were absorbed in the cause of the Revolution rather than in building up the churches.
-French deism and its philosophical cousin atheism became fashionable among certain elements of American society because of new alliance with France.
-Rationalism took control of the colleges and other intellectual centers.
-In some colleges, there was hardly a student who’d admit to being a Christian.
+French deism and its philosophical cousin atheism became fashionable among certain elements of American society because of the alliance with France.
+Rationalism took control of colleges and other intellectual centers.
+In some schools, there was hardly a student who’d admit to being a Christian.

 The closing years of the 18th C were dark.
 But its always darkest just before the dawn.